 3) Western Pennsylvania Sports Museum

 The Western Pennsylvania Sports museum captures how important sports are to the Pittsburgh area.
 This museum-inside-a-museum offers guided tours or self-guided tours.
 There are interactive exhibits, sports artifacts, and even a massive baseball card collection!

 The Toonseum is for every child and adult who has a love for cartoons.
 If you or you have children who have an interest in graphic art, the Toonseum has just the exhibits for you.
 You enter as a fanatic, you leave with a deeper understanding of the unsung art of graphic design.

 Pittsburgh Zoo & PPG Aquarium has been around for over one hundred years.
 It is home to thousands of animals representing more than 400 species, and even offers a petting zoo inside Kid’s Kingdom.
 The PPG Aquarium is home to sea creatures from every type of watery habitat

 6) Must Ride the Duquesne Incline

 Ride a 136 year old cable car straight up and down for a spectacular view of Pittsburgh’s three rivers and skyline.
 It still operates on its original wooden gears!
 Any kid who likes trains should love this.

 7) Original Hot Dog Shop

-The pancakes here are award winning, and it is rumored to be Michelle Obama’s favorite place to dine when she is in town.
-There is a full menu of comfort foods at breakfast and lunch.
-Expect crowds at all three locations and bring cash, no credit cards accepted.
+Pamela’s does not only offer award-winning pancakes but is also Michelle Obama’s favorite place to dine when she’s in town (or so it’s rumored).
+Also, boasts a full menu of comfort foods for breakfast and lunch.
+Crowds can be expected at all three locations, be sure to bring cash – no credit cards are accepted.